 The lecture begins very personally as he talks about his strong friendships with gay men and the struggles that they went through.
 The purpose of the lecture is not to argue the biblical viewpoint about homosexuality.
 He admits he agrees with the dominant Christian position that homosexual desires are not a good thing and that it is sinful to give in to them.
 His purpose is mainly to help Christians think about the causes and nature of homosexuality, and how to care for those well who are struggling with it.

-Williams talks a fair amount about “gay” identity and how some people with same sex attraction or orientation construct being “gay” as a big part of their identity, and others do not.
+Williams talks a fair amount about “gay” identity and how some people with same sex attraction or orientation construct being “gay” as an integral part or the most important part of their identity, and others do not.
 He said that often the acceptance of such an identity shuts down communication with those who might want to explain why giving in to those desires is not the best thing.
 Here is a good quote from his footnote –

 It is this incorporation of homosexuality into the center of that person’s identity that makes even the most sensitive and winsome conversation so difficult with a person who identifies themselves as “gay”.
 If “gay” is who you are, then even the kindest challenge or disagreement is perceived at least as a personal rejection, and at worst as hateful or “violent.”
 (Losing our Virtue, 1998, p.4).”